crystallabs/crysterm/documentation/decorations.md

 In Crysterm:

-Everything is in `style.border`.
+Everything is in `Widget#style.border`.
 The property `border` does not exist on widget.

 Default border type is `BorderType::Line`, not 'bg'.